Walking Pad Maintenance & Repair

 Video

-Warm-start before use
+Warm-start before stepping on

 Video